mpanighetti/dnd5e-mote/technology/starstuff-ships/starstuff-ships.md

 **First Mate.** This specialist keeps the crew's morale high by providing supervision, encouragement, and discipline.
 A first mate benefits from a high Charisma score, as well as Proficiency with the Intimidation and Persuasion skills.

 **Spelljammer.** The spelljammer is a spellcaster dedicated to operating the ship's movement and some of its arcane implements.
 Without a spelljammer operating the helm, the ship is unable to move.
-Note that any spellcaster can operate the helm by attuning to it or by transferring attunement to another caster, but it's beneficial to have a primary spelljammer role designated.
+Note that any spellcaster can operate the helm by Attuning to it or by transferring Attunement to another caster, but it's beneficial to have a primary spelljammer role designated.
 Effective spelljammers tend to have a high spellcasting ability score and decent Constitution to maintain Concentration and control over the helm, as well as Proficiency with space vehicles and the Arcana skill.

 **Engineer.** The engineer (the equivalent of a bosun or boatswain in _Saltmarsh_) provides technical advice to the captain and crew and leads repair and maintenance efforts.
 They are responsible for the upkeep of the starstuff engine and other exotic arcane technology.
 A capable engineer has a high Dexterity score, as well as Proficiency with tinker's tools and the Arcana skill.